How to Implement Google Analytics

 If you’re using PHP, for example, you could save your tracking code in a file named “analyticstracking.php.”
 Then, on each page template, you would add in the code line < ?php include_once(“analyticstracking.php”) ? >.

-This will automatically place the tracking code on any page using a template that has the include line in it.
+This will automatically place the tracking code on any page using a template that has an include line in it.

 The easiest and most common method is using a plugin.
 There are many plugins that simply provide a field for you to paste your tracking code into and add it to all of your pages.